kuterek21/CCNP-Auto/README.md

 ## Librarys
 - [PYPI.ORG](#pypi.org)
-To be able to insall Libraires install pip
+To be able to insall Libraires we need to install PIP

+### - PIP

     - sudo apt-get install pip